polterguy/polterguy.github.io/_posts/2022-01-05-if-you-are-the-smartest-guy-in-the-room.md

 Therefor I ask the universe for the required wisdom, every day, to make me realise I am _never_ the smartest guy in the room, implying where ever I go, I can learn something from somebody, regardless of how young and inexperienced the other party happens to be.
-Thank you to [Kelvin Okuroemi](https://www.linkedin.com/in/kelvinokuroemi/) for reminding me today of that I should try as hard as I possibly can to _never_ be the smartest guy in the room ... ;)
+Thank you to [Kelvin Okuroemi](https://www.linkedin.com/in/kelvinokuroemi/) for reminding me today of that I should try as hard as I possibly can to _never_ be the smartest guy in the room.
+Or to say it with alternative words ...

+> Dear God, please make sure I'm never in the wrong room!